OriAmir/React-Responsive-Gallery/README.md

 <b>Main features</b><br/>

+- Support both types of media: image and video.
 - Custom for every screen width size.
 - Dynamic properties for every screen width size.
-- Images could be selected and controlled/uncontrolled easily.
+- Media could be selected and controlled/uncontrolled easily.
+- Accessibility support.
 - Simple to use.
-- Work with `Lightbox` for image display.
+- Work with `Lightbox` for media display.
 - Full typescript support.
 - Tested with React Testing Library.
   <br/>